-Some of the new initiatives that we are committed to developing include working with communities on the long term blue print for what land use in New Zealand should look like; a Government-industry collaboration to develop a National science challenge; promoting the nutritional value of New Zealand milk; and for all farmers to adopt a framework for world leading animal care.
+We are starting new initiatives, including: working with communities on the long term blue print for what land use in New Zealand should look like; a Government-industry collaboration to develop a national science challenge; promoting the unique characteristics and value of New Zealand milk; and for all farmers to adopt a framework for world leading animal care.

 How does this fit with the Sustainable Dairy Water Accord and the pledge by primary sector leaders with respect to water quality?

-We are dealing with an issue in some areas that has been 80-100 years or more in the making, and it will take some time to reverse the impact.
+We are dealing with a water quality issue in some areas that has been 80-100 years or more in the making, and it will take some time to reverse the impact.